jaythad13/Mathematikezettelkasten/Calculus on manifolds --- spivak/notes/Topological considerations.md

 ##### _example:_ finite sets are trivially compact

-Any finite set is compact — for $n$ points in the set pick the at-most-$n$ open sets of the open cover that contain the $n$ points.
+Any finite set is compact — for $n$ points in the set pick the at-most-$n$ open sets of the open cover necessary to contain the $n$ points.

 ##### _example:_ the harmonic numbers (with zero) are compact